rstudio/shinyvalidate/inst/examples/03_custom_inputs/README.md

 ## Custom inputs

-This example app shows how custom input controls can decide where and how to display their input validation feedback.
+In this example, the picture-taking control is a custom input control. shinyvalidate lets custom input controls decide where and how to display their input validation feedback.

 **Note: As of this writing, this app doesn't work in RStudio; view it in an external browser like Chrome or Firefox instead.**